 I only use essential oils as soap fragrance, making an exception for some fragrances whose respective essential oils are extremely expensive (for example, absolut rose or jasmine).

-To get started you can buy a starter kit with 6 of the most common essential oils on one of these stores: Plant Therapy or Organic Aromas.
+To get started you can buy a starter kit with some of the most common essential oils from one of these brands: Plant Therapy, Jade Bloom, Now Foods, Alteya.
 Please, make sure to also purchase May Chang essential oil, to fix/keep the citrus essential oils scent (see Essential Oils To Make Soap).

 Personally, I have been buying almost every essential oils at Plena Natura, because they are cheap and they give a great deal of trust by presenting good online on all their products.

-Recently, I’ve reviewed other essential oils suppliers, see Good Essential Oils Brands – a Guide.
+Recently, I’ve reviewed other essential oils suppliers.
 It didn’t make me change from Plena Natura for now, but it gave me a good insight of how much in the dark we actually are about these products.

 Essential Oils or Fragrance Oils?

 I am no longer an essential oils “fundamentalist” as I believe that cheap essential oils (there are numerous at Amazon or Ebay) are worse than some good quality fragrances, and we honestly don’t know what manufacturers actually put in these so-called essential oils (see Good Essential Oils Brands – a Guide to know more).

 My advice, whether you prefer to purchase an essential oil, a natural fragrance, or a “normal” fragrance, is to get information on their ingredients and see if there are substances there that raise concerns for you (such as allergens, see Commercial Soap Ingredients – What Are They?).
 Know what you are buying.